-When you are trying for a baby, it is often a good idea to try and look out for some tell-tale physical signs of ovulation.
+When you are trying for a baby, it’s often a good idea to try and look out for some tell-tale physical signs of ovulation.
 Typical signs of ovulation could be feeling cramps on one side of your body, finding your breasts are tender or your cervical mucus volume increasing.
 You may also find that you spot lightly during this time.
 This latter sign is known as ovulation spotting and many experts consider this a great sign that you are fertile.

 Why Does Ovulation Spotting Occur?